O'Nan moonshine and arithmetic: Examples

 \subsection{Class Number Congruences}

-Here are example class number congruences that arise from \Cref{ClassNumberCongruences}.
+Here we present some class number congruences that arise from \Cref{ClassNumberCongruences}.
 Recall that this theorem offers congruences modulo 16, 9, 5, and 7 for certain fundamental discriminants $-D<0$ which satisfy given congruence conditions.
 The three columns in \Crefrange{tblclass2}{tblclass7} are congruent, which illustrates the theorem.